FAQ

 Fishing and Shellfish

 Recreational and commercial fishing and shellfish harvesting require licenses in Maine.
 Please be careful to check which waters are open, particularly for shellfish harvesting, as many areas are closed for water quality or conservation reasons.
-See below and the Permits section for more information on licenses and permits.
+See below and the Licenses, Permits & Applications section for more information on licenses and permits.

 Saltwater fishing: